fodorbalint/PathMaker/README.md

 <img src="References/0821_fail.svg" width="33.3%"/><img src="References/spacer.svg" width="8%"/><img src="References/0827_fail.svg" width="33.3%"/>

+With every size, new rules are added.
+Here, we have to consider a future line that starts 2 to left or right to the place the main line was in the previous step.
+Since the main line didn't fill the single empty space, the future line has to do it and extend to the direction of the main line.

+In the program, there are rules applicable for 9x9 and 11x11 grids as well, but the 7x7 research is not completed yet.
-The number of 7x7 walkthroughs may be tens or hundreds of thousands.
+The number walkthroughs may be tens or hundreds of thousands.
 Right now, I let the program run randomly to find errors to correct, but it may be possible in the future to run the program through all possibilities, detecting errors on its way.
 If the line reaches the corner, and the number of steps taken have been less than 49, there has been something wrong.